-Joseph F. Sullivan Center for Nursing and Wellness
+Clemson Rural Health - Joseph F. Sullivan Center

-The Sullivan Center for Nursing and Wellness is operated by the College of Behavioral, Social and Health Sciences.
+The Sullivan Center is operated by the College of Behavioral, Social and Health Sciences.
 The Center provides unique opportunities for students to gain experience in providing health promotion, disease prevention and wellness services.
 Under the guidance of faculty, students plan and implement these services in a well-equipped, up-to-date health facility.